March – whole school re-opening

-We are looking forward to welcoming our children back on Thursday 3rd September.
+We are looking forward to welcoming ALL our children back in school

 The following is information about how we anticipate opening for all classes.